Aetherinox/csf-firewall/docs/docs/install/install.md

 <br />
 <br />

-## Install: CentOS Web Panel
+## Install: Control Web Panel

 ??? note "Automatic Legacy Installation"

-    CentOS Web Panel (CWP) automatically installs CSF as part of its base installation.
+    Control Web Panel (CWP) automatically installs CSF as part of its base installation.
     However, as of **October 10, 2025**, CWP does **not** pull CSF from our official repository and instead installs the **legacy v15.00** release.

     To get the most recent version from our repository, you’ll need to perform a **manual upgrade**.

     Instructions for doing so are provided below.

-    If you would like to see CSF's latest version supported, [reach out to CentOS Web Panel](https://centos-webpanel.com/contact) and let them know.
+    If you would like to see CSF's latest version supported, [reach out to Control Web Panel](https://centos-webpanel.com/contact) and let them know.

 Installing CSF with CWP integration is fairly straight-forward, with a few things to note.
 When installing CWP, they automatically install a copy of CSF as a bundle to your server.
 However, after this repository took over development; you will need to perform a manual upgrade if you want to utilize the latest version.